I don’t know everything, but I am willing to be open minded and learn.

 So where are those emotions coming from?
 Those imbalanced chemicals and emotions, might just be byproducts from a negative thoughts or belief running through your head.
 For practical exercises for changing the negative thoughts and beliefs try the Free Sessions of the Self Mastery Course.

 At the same time, my coursework and approach is not right for everyone, and maybe not right for certain people at certain times.
-It is certainly not a solution for people in crisis, or for people in dangerous mental and emotional states.
 A person’s path of solutions in addressing their needs depends on many factors including the severity of their emotional challenges, and the resources of time, energy, motivation, and clarity they have at the time.
-It is naive to think that one could get all the clarity they need on this issue from one article, one person, or in one day.
-Each person has to choose what is best for them.
+It is naive to think that one could get all the clarity they need on this issue from one article, one person, or one pill.

-I want to reiterate that I don’t know everything.
 The last 20 years of my life has been an exploration of awareness, consciousness, emotions, thoughts, beliefs, and how they are all connected.
 This is a fragment of our whole makeup, but from my experience, an important part of our make up.
 It is also the most changeable.
-That is not to say changing beliefs that affect our emotions is easy.
-I’m just sharing a small piece of the picture.

-Hope this helps people look at issues with a sense that there may be more than one thing to address.
+Hope this helps people look at issues with a sense that there may be more than one approach to change your life.